JH-G/hello-world/README.md

 # SDL QT HMI

 This is the QT HMI project for the sdl core.
 It is currently able to run under Linux, and support for other platforms is also planned.<br>
-This has been verified in the environment Ubuntu 16.04 LTS 64bit.
+This project has been verified in the environment Ubuntu 16.04 LTS 64bit.

 # Getting Started